RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Results and discussions

-The preceding discussion reveals a key limitation: within the $m\neq0$ framework, the spin model exhibits universality across even- ($\lambda=-$) and odd-SL ($\lambda=+$) MnBi$_2$Te$_4$ films, and fails to effectively differentiate between them, as evidenced by the identical $XYZ$-type spin model in Fig. \ref{fig6}(b,c).
+The preceding discussion reveals a key limitation: within the $m\neq0$ framework, the spin model exhibits universality across AI phase (even-SL) and QAH phase (odd-SL), and fails to effectively differentiate between them, as evidenced by the identical $XYZ$-type spin model in Fig. \ref{fig6}(b,c).
 This limitation originates from the inability of the spin model to capture the detailed band properties of MnBi$_2$Te$_4$ films shown in Figs. \ref{fig1} and \ref{fig2}.
-To distinguish between even- ($\lambda=-$) and odd-SL ($\lambda=+$) MnBi$_2$Te$_4$ films, one must turn to magnetic signals that are sensitive to these band properties.
+To distinguish between AI phase (even-SL) and QAH phase (odd-SL), one must turn to magnetic signals that are sensitive to these band properties.